 Despite all the heartbreak we experienced this season over losing Ty, I think this has been one of my absolute favorite seasons of Heartland so far.
 In a lot of ways, it felt like it kickstarted a new era for the show.
 Many of the storylines felt fresh and new and also quite unexpected.
 So, I really, really hope that we will get a season 15.
 Because I would love to see how these characters develop as more time passes.

-READ NEXT: Heartland Renewed for Season 15
+READ NEXT: Heartland season 15 episode 1 review

 What did you think of the episode and the season as a whole?
 And how badly do you want Heartland season 15?
 Sound off in the comments below!
 And as always, keep an eye on this blog and our social media since I will be posting an update on the future of Heartland as soon as there is any news.